 For example, I have found that wheat, barley, rye, oats, even corn triggers an inflammatory response.
 Therefore, I no longer eat bread.
 But, rice doesn’t bother me.
 Of course, I have learned to further alleviate painful symptoms by pressure cooking rice, tomatoes, beans and potatoes, which all do contain lectins.

-The only dairy I do (besides cream in my coffee) is parmesan/Romano cheese sprinkled on my salad and soup.
-I am not certain how much it affects me though.
 I don’t follow the diet they used in the study.
-For example, the only oil I currently use is extra virgin olive oil, because any other like corn oil will trigger inflammation.
+For example, the only oil I currently use is extra virgin olive oil, because any other like corn oil triggers inflammation.